MicrosoftDocs/fabric-docs/docs/get-started/task-flows-overview.md

 :::image type="content" source="./media/task-flows-overview/edit-task-name-description.png" alt-text="Screenshot showing how to edit the task name and description in the task details pane.":::

-You can switch the task to another task type by choosing another type from **Task type** dropdown menu.
+You can switch the task to another task type by choosing another type from the **Task type** dropdown menu.

 :::image type="content" source="./media/task-flows-overview/task-change-type.png" alt-text="Screenshot showing how to change task type in the task details pane.":::